Duties of Editors

 - If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material must be put in quotation marks and appropriately cited.

-- JIAP (Journal Ilmiah Administrasi Publik) reserves the right to evaluate issues of plagiarism and redundancy on a case-by-case basis.
+- Journal of Agribusiness, Policy and Agriculture (JAPA) reserves the right to evaluate issues of plagiarism and redundancy on a case-by-case basis.

-- All manuscript that submit to JIAP (Journal Ilmiah Administrasi Publik) will be check using plagiarims checker (turnitin) to ensure we have an original research manuscript from author.
+- All manuscripts submitted to the Journal of Agribusiness, Policy, and Agriculture (JAPA) will be checked using a plagiarism checker (Turnitin) to ensure we have an original research manuscript from the author.

 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
 Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without the explicit written permission of the author of the work involved in these services.